-Our Board is comprised of five directors.
-Our Board has determined in its business judgment that three of our five directors (Douglas Branch, Michael Lenner and Minghui (Alan) Gao) are independent directors of the Company within the meaning of the rules of The Nasdaq Capital Market ("Nasdaq"), the Sarbanes-Oxley Act of 2002, as amended, and related SEC rules.
+Our Board is comprised of six directors.
+Our Board has determined in its business judgment that four of our six directors (Douglas Branch, Hillary (Hui-Chong) Bui, Minghui (Alan) Gao, and Michael Lenner) are independent directors of the Company within the meaning of the rules of The Nasdaq Stock Market ("Nasdaq"), the Sarbanes-Oxley Act of 2002, as amended, and related SEC rules.
 Therefore, a majority of the members of the Board of Director consists of independent directors.

-Based on the recommendation of our independent directors, the Board recommends a vote FOR Sam Lai, Sau Kuen (Maggie) Yu, Douglas Branch, Michael Lenner, and Minghui (Alan) Gao.
+Based on the recommendation of our independent directors, the Board recommends a vote FOR the following directors:

+Sam Lai Sau Kuen (Maggie) Yu Douglas Branch Hillary Bui Minghui (Alan) Gao Michael Lenner

 If re-elected, Messrs.
-Lai, Branch, Lenner and Gao, and Ms. Yu will serve until the 2023 annual meeting of stockholders or until their successors are duly elected and qualified, or their earlier death, resignation or removal.
+Lai, Branch, Gao and Lenner, Ms. Yu and Ms. Bui will serve until the 2024 annual meeting of stockholders or until their successors are duly elected and qualified, or their earlier death, resignation or removal.
 If any of these nominees is unavailable for election, an event which the Board does not presently anticipate, the persons named in the enclosed proxy intend to vote the proxies solicited hereby FOR the election of such other nominee or nominees as may be nominated by the Board.